Colin-Nguyen-3749/Astro-analysts/README.md

 Finally, our team will take our research further by advising LCO on what it could do with the data insights that we pulled for them.

 ### Methods
 For this project, our analysis will be done using Python along with the Astropy package.
+All code will be written in Jupyter notebooks since this is the standard sharing method in Astronomy.

 ### Goals
 - [ ] Create a reproduceable dataset of the image frame metadata, which will be taken from the public LCO archive through its API